This course will be taking place in our building. If government guidance changes, we will contact you with any updates.

 - Used aperture and depth of field to get sharper images or to isolate details

-- Used mixed light sources (i.e. daylight and artificial light) and adjusted white balance effectively
+- Used mixed light sources (i.e. daylight and artificial light) and adjust white balance effectively

 - Used the right type of lens